Adjoint L-Infinity Actions and Conserved Charges in GR: Preliminaries I: Local -algebras

-In what follows, all of our cyclic algebras will have pairings of degree -3.
+In what follows, all of our cyclic algebras will have pairings of degree $-3$.

-Given a cyclic, local $L_\infty$-algebra, $(\cM, \{\ell_k\},\langle-,-\rangle)$, (on the manifold $M$, with finitely many nonzero brackets) there is an associated \emph{Lagrangian density} on compactly supported sections.
+Given a cyclic, local $L_\infty$-algebra, $(\cM, \{\ell_k\},\langle-,-\rangle)$, (on the manifold $M$, with finitely many nonzero brackets) we can use the shift $s:\cM\to\cM[1]$ to obtain a cyclic, local coalgebra $(\cM[1], \{\delta_k\},\langle-,-\rangle^{sh})$, where The induced shifted pairing is defined similarly.
+Then, there is an associated \emph{Lagrangian density} on compactly supported sections.
 (We are denoting our $L_\infty$-algebra by $\cM$ at this point as later there will be two $L_\infty$-algebras and they play slightly different roles; this notation will be consistent with later sections.)
-Indeed, for $\alpha \in \cM_c$,
+Indeed, for $\alpha \in \cM_c[1]$,

-Correspondingly there is an action functional $S \colon \cM_c \to R$, given by
+Correspondingly, there is an action functional $S \colon \cM_c[1] \to R$, given by

-\begin{defn} A local, cyclic $L_\infty$-algebra, $(\cM, \{\ell_k\},\langle-,-\rangle)$, (on the manifold $M$, with finitely many nonzero brackets) \emph{presents a classical field theory} with space of fields $\cM$ and action $S_\cM \colon \cM_c \to \RR$. \end{defn}
+\begin{defn} A local, cyclic $L_\infty$-algebra, $(\cM, \{\ell_k\},\langle-,-\rangle)$, (on the manifold $M$, with finitely many nonzero brackets) \emph{presents a classical field theory} with space of fields $\cM[1]$ and action $S_\cM \colon \cM_c[1] \to \RR$. \end{defn}